Vector drawings of home, scholarship search on computer, degree and dollar signs

 Need-based scholarships are a type of financial aid that’s awarded based primarily on your family’s income.
 But even middle-class kids can get financial aid for college—almost everyone can.
 To apply for these scholarships, you’ll have to fill out the FAFSA, which you can file starting October 1 the year before you plan to attend college.

 Merit scholarships are based on your grades.
 These are the scholarships colleges give you that are calculated from your test scores and GPA.
 Most scholarship money comes from merit aid because they can pay out a lot!
 And you don’t have to be any kind of genius to earn these awards.
 Colleges will calculate your merit scholarships automatically when you apply with your test scores and GPA, and they’ll be presented in your financial aid award letter if you’re accepted.
-Some colleges and universities offer special awards for homeschool students, such as Bryan University’s Homeschool Grant.
+Some colleges and universities even offer special awards just for homeschoolers, such as Covenant College's $1,000 Homeschool Grant.

 Private scholarships offer a lot of opportunities because they can be open-ended or very specific.
 Some are open to everyone, like the Niche $2,000 No-Essay Scholarship.
 Others have specific criteria to narrow the possible applicants.
 There are scholarships for those with experience in agricultural work or international travel.
 There are opportunities for students majoring in Ancient Greek.
 There are scholarships just for New Yorkers, activists, and Indian Americans.
 You can find awards for cat people, dog people, or those allergic to pets.
-Don’t worry if you can’t apply to the Vegan Scholarship; there’s probably a Meat Lovers Scholarship out there for you.
-And yes, there are scholarships for homeschool students!
+Don’t worry if you can’t apply to the Vegan Scholarship; there’s probably a Meat Lovers Scholarship out there.
+And yes, there are scholarships for homeschoolers too!

 Related: 4 Steps to Designing a Path to Scholarship Success